saleh-zaubi/StringDistance/README.md

 			Input field for string "b"
 			Select field to select the method that will be used to calculate the string distand Box to show the result
+		To run this file from command line
+			Put all the files in the root folder of your PHP server Open the terminal and type: start http://localhost/index.php Make sure you are connected to the internet since this file uses CDN libraries

 	ajax.php
 		This file is a support file used by the index.php to get the result using ajax request.